Skip to main content

 • fetch

 A custom fetch function to use for the queries.
-Defaults to the browser's built-in fetch.
+Defaults to using cross-fetch.

 Example for using the context provider: